2015 – The Beginning

 We celebrated the end of our first successful term with a Christmas Sharing and fundraiser, at St Elizabeth’s Hall in Salisbury.
 This sociable and well-attended occasion saw three informal dance performances of works in progress, one from each of the Open Classes and the Company.

 2 Open Classes and Company classes continued.

 Neon Dance Choreographic Weekend Workshop for the Company led by Artistic Director Adrienne Hart on 5/6 March

-May – Introduction of D60 Extra classes for people living with Dementia based at Five Rivers Health and Wellbeing Centre.
-This specialist session is led by Rebecca Seymour and is funded by Wiltshire Council Local Area Board.
+May – Introduction of Dementia Friendly Dance for people living with Dementia based at Five Rivers Health and Wellbeing Centre.
+This specialist session was led by Rebecca Seymour and is funded by Wiltshire Council Local Area Board.

 DANCE SIX-0 Commission at Ageas Salisbury International Arts Festival